 [an example of my writing: “Progress and Execution,” at Public Books]

 I research and write about American criminal law (mostly), from both a historical and present-day perspective.
 I am working on a dissertation about the history of public defenders and, more generally, how American lawyers have thought about the problem of poor people charged with crime.
-I am a Sharswood Fellow at the University of Pennsylvania Law School and also a PhD candidate in the History Department at Stanford University.
+I am an assistant professor of law at Vanderbilt Law School (beginning fall 2016), in Nashville, Tennessee.
+Previously I was a Sharswood Fellow at the University of Pennsylvania Law School.
+I am also a PhD candidate in the History Department at Stanford University.
 I have a JD from Stanford Law School.